-Goal 1 of the CPP involves implementing an effective Early Intervention System with supervisor discussions.
+Goal 1 of the CPP involves implementing an effective Early Intervention System with Supervisor discussions.
 Some of this work is related to Goal 6, which addresses improving traffic stop data collection and analysis.
 The major work related to Goals 1 and 6 has involved the continued implementation of TSMR process.
-The TSMR pilot is proceeding, with regular communication with the Monitoring Team and all Parties.
-Each month, five deputies are identified for a detailed review and, when appropriate, supervisory interventions.
+The TSMR pilot, which has been implemented with regular communication with the Monitoring Team and all Parties, was completed this quarter.
+In the TSMR, every month, traffic stops for the previous 12 months are reviewed based on an approved statistical analysis.
+This statistical analysis identifies specific Deputies for a detailed review and, when appropriate, there may be supervisory interventions to address specific problems.
+During this quarter, the Monitor approved an overview lesson for an introduction to the TSMR that would precede the SRELE classes.
+The training will give Supervisors and Command staff an overview and understanding of the TSMR, while providing information to clarify the data used, analysis, methodologies, history of the TSMR, and its purpose.
 The TSMR process is one part of the comprehensive effort to prevent potentially biased policing.